-Our City Walk: German History in Nadodrze – A Free Walking Tour in Wroclaw
+Our City Walk: German History in Nadodrze – A Self-Guided Walking Tour

 In this article we will take you on a virtual self-guided tour about German history and visible German traces in the Wroclaw Nadodrze district.
 Of course it can be done as real city walk too!
 More information on how to navigate with this page is available further down.